tbxiao/chauff.github.io/_posts/2016-04-16-bachelor-teaching.md

 >the questions embedded in the slides.
 The objective is to maximize the efficiency of bi-directional
 >communication between the lecturer and a large audience.

+The setup for the students is easy: at the beginning of the lecture I point them to a URL they open in the browser and that's it, they see the lecture slides and the embedded questions as the lecture progresses.
 What made it so attractive to me is the opportunity to present complex question types *in class* to hundreds of students and to receive *in realtime* feedback about the students' focus and their performance on the task.
 Here are three of those complex question types: